Malachi's misery: Oranga Tamariki slated by Ombudsman over inaction

 The agencies are Oranga Tamariki, NZ Police, the Department of Corrections, and the ministries of Social Development, Health and Education.

-Abbey's Place Childcare Centre staff noticed Malachi's injuries in the months leading up to this death and photographed them, but never alerted authorities.
+Abbey's Place Childcare Centre staff noticed Malachi's injuries in the months leading up to his death and photographed the bruises and black eye, but never alerted authorities.